Nathan-Carpenter-Git/Dusty-Utilities/README.md

 Small Unity package to aid in basic scripting.
 Created for Dusty Studios in game development

-## Warning
-Not all components and scripts have been tested fully, some functions may not work as intended

 ### Save script
 - Helper script to save given data
 - Support for any class